Skip to main content

 CSS Cache Inlining

 Before passing HTML to Chrome, the worker resolves <link rel="stylesheet"> tags against the Cyclone cache and injects <style> blocks into the HTML.
 This enables Chrome’s CSS Coverage API to compute real coverage percentages instead of returning 0% for external stylesheets.
+The CSS cache inlining trick for the Coverage API explains why the raw external-stylesheet path reports 0% and how the inline step recovers accurate numbers.

 Guards prevent abuse: 50 stylesheet cap, 2MB per-stylesheet cap, 10MB total HTML cap.